Product placements: types, examples and tips for small businesses

 Movie product placements

 When people think of product placement they tend to think of Hollywood movies.
-Whilst product placements are found in many other areas it is some of the Hollywood blockbusters that have had the most dramatic effect.
+Whilst product placements are found in many other areas it is some of the Hollywood blockbusters that have had the most dramatic effect and have the most examples.

 Ray Ban cashed in on this twice in short succession.
 Risky Business in 1983 is directly attributed to an approximately 50% increase in sales of overall Ray Ban sales.
 Followed closely in 1986 by the original Top Gun movie which made the Aviator famous around the world.
 Moreover, the release of the sequel Top Gun Maverick was responsible to a 40% increase in the Aviator model.